Anonymity is not the same thing as privacy, and confusing these related but different concepts can weaken your online threat model(new window).

 In other words, you can mind your own business on the internet without someone looking over your shoulder.

 All Proton services provide privacy by default.
-One Proton service, Proton VPN, also provides anonymity if you use it consistently.
+One Proton service, Proton VPN(new window), also provides anonymity if you use it consistently.
 Proton VPN does not have an obligation to keep data retention logs of online activity and cannot be forced to log user activity under current Swiss law.

 By always using a VPN or Tor to access Proton services, it is also possible to achieve a high level of anonymity.
-For users that require anonymity, we offer Tor email access via the Proton Mail onion site.
+For users that require anonymity, we offer Tor email access via the Proton Mail onion site(new window).

 Know your threat model